The Jaguars compete in NCAA Division I, and USA is a charter member of the Sun Belt

 achievement, demonstrating excellence on the field and in the classroom.
 The football

-program, created in 2009, earned its first bowl appearance in the Raycom Media Camellia
+program, which debuted in 2009, earned its first bowl appearance in the Raycom Media

 - Baseball (Men)